Traveling To Tenerife, Spain

 Spain requires information on your intended travel dates.
 Please do not provide dates for the sake of getting a visa, as, more often than not, your visa granted would be +/- 15 days of your intended arrival date.
 We suggest always opting for a multiple entry visa but know that it's unlikely you'll get one.

-Finally, you’ve to present evidence to prove that you can support your stay in Spain.
-You can select the option that works best for you, which has a balance equivalent to €70.77 x the number of days in Spain.
+Finally, you've to present evidence to prove that you can support your stay in Spain.
+You can select the option that works best for you, with a balance equivalent to €70.77 x the number of days in Spain.
 For example, a traveler visiting Spain for ten days should show a minimum balance of €707.7 ( €70.77 x 10 days).
 You can select multiple options, but evidence of each is required.